Parallel Model Predictive Control for Deterministic Systems: Illustrating Examples

+In view of the above result, we can introduce a simplified parallel MPC given as follows: instead of solving for each unit $(T^{\ell_i}J_i)(x)$, we may instead solve $\big(T(\Bar{T}_i^{\ell_i-1}J_i)\big)(x)$, where $\Bar{T}_i$ are simplified Bellman operators that can vary with $i$.
+Conceptually, we can view $\Bar{T}^{\ell_i-1}J_i$ as a function computed to approximate $J^*$ while each unit solves a one-step lookahead problem.

-\section{Illustrating examples}
+\section{Illustrating Examples}

-In this section, we illustrate through examples the validity of the parallel rollout scheme applied to deterministic optimal control problems.
-We aim to elucidate the following points: \begin{itemize} \item[(1)] The scheme is applicable to deterministic problems with a wide range of system dynamics and stage costs. \item[(2)] Using multiple computational units brings the benefits of enlarging the set of states that has a finite cost (Example~\ref{eg:lq}) as well as obtaining a better performance bound (Example~\ref{eg:linf}), with improved computational efficiency (Example~\ref{eg:lq}). \item[(3)] The method may be considered as a decomposition approach to computing challenging optimization problems posed by some suboptimal schemes (Example~\ref{eg:l1}). \item[(4)] Empirical results suggest that the parallel rollout policy is likely to outperform the base policy even if only the upper bounds of the base policies are available (Example~\ref{eg:pwa}). \item[(5)] The scheme applies to problems with continuous and discrete control components, where the minimization over the subsets of the control constraints can be incorporated (Example~\ref{eg:switch}). \end{itemize} We use MATLAB with toolbox MPT \cite{kvasnica2004multi} to solve Examples~\ref{eg:lq}, \ref{eg:l1}, \ref{eg:linf}, \ref{eg:pwa}, and \ref{eg:switch}, and toolbox YALMIP \cite{lofberg2004yalmip} to solve Example~\ref{eg:switch}.
-The code in MATLAB to reproduce all the examples and figures in this section can be found in \url{https://github.com/akarapet/pr-mpc}.
-Additional problem data as well as the computational details for designing $J_i$ are deferred to the appendices.
+In this section, we illustrate through examples the validity of the parallel MPC applied to problems with deterministic dynamics.
+We aim to elucidate the following points: \begin{itemize} \item[(1)] Parallel MPC can be applied to a wide range of optimal control problems with deterministic dynamics. \item[(2)] Parallel implementation improves computational efficiency at no cost of optimality (Example~\ref{eg:lq}); see Prop.~\ref{prop:parellel}. \item[(3)] Parallel MPC provides better performance guarantees than that of the individual lookahead minimization involved in the method (Example~\ref{eg:pwa}); see Prop.~\ref{prop:parellel_ro_bound}. \item[(4)] The simplified variant is well-suited for problems with discrete components (Example~\ref{eg:switch}); see Prop.~\ref{prop:simplified}. \end{itemize} We use MATLAB with toolbox MPT \cite{kvasnica2004multi} to solve Examples~\ref{eg:lq}, \ref{eg:pwa}, and \ref{eg:switch}, and we also use toolbox YALMIP \cite{lofberg2004yalmip} in Example~\ref{eg:switch}.
+The code in MATLAB to reproduce all the examples and figures in this section, as well as additional examples, can be found in \url{https://github.com/akarapet/pr-mpc}.
+Computational details of $J_i$ used in the examples are peripheral to the parallel MPC ideas and are thus deferred towards the appendices.